talha0113/microsoft-account-profile-information/README.md

 ### Development Lifecycle
   - **Github Project and Issues** to Store all the tasks and issues
   - **Azure DevOps** for Continuous Integration and Delivery.
-Only master branch is deployed
+Only main branch is deployed
   - **Release Annotations** to mark release in Application Insights

 ![Development LifeCycle Diagram](./Diagrams/DevelopmentLifeCycle.png)